"The poor you shall always have among you . . "

 Education for Older Children

 Vulnerable Children.
 Early Marriages.
 Witchcraft.
 Sexual Predators.
 Sex Slavery.

 All Secondary Schools including government schools require tuition and fees.Thomas Charities fully supports several students in secondary schools within Uganda.
 The vast majority of children have no access to schools of any quality.
 Government (public) schools still require payment beyond the capability of the vast majority of families.
 With over 2.5 million orphans, the country is largely uneducated.
 Please consider sponsoring a child or two for secondary schools.
-Your donation will pay for tuition, room and boarding for a child to attend a secondary school including the purchase of their own textbooks which schools do not provide, personal care items, and general medical care your child may need.
+Your donation will pay for tuition, room and boarding for a child to attend a secondary school including the purchase of their own textbooks, personal care items, and general medical care your child may need.
 Secondary School costs on average $100/month.